I made this site to give you a brief introduction to the 100% Electric Nissan LEAF, No GAS whatsoever!

 has a Gas tank as well.
 So, If the Electricity runs out you will continue with just Gas.

-A BEV will give you the most cost savings, No GAS ever again.
-No OIL Changes
+A BEV will give you the most cost savings, No GAS ever again, No OIL Changes, Very little maintenance.
+Never go to the Gas Station again!
+Fill-up on your driveway and be 100% Full every morning.

-I'm sure we'll see almost every class of vehicles as EV's
+I'm sure we'll see almost every class of vehicles as Plug-IN's

 Electric Semi Tractor Trailers, School buses, Ambulances,